demiculus/demiculus.github.io/breaking.md

 1 Feb 2019 - Wrists hurt but not as bad.
 Wrist training exercises seem to be working.

 13 Feb 2019 - Human eye sees the world in 2D then our brain creates a 3D image of it.
 When we watch videos our brain is not able to effectively compile it to 3D thus our understanding of what is going on highly diminishes.
 (Thanks Orhan)

+16 Feb 2019 - I was flexing my shoulders for the past few days.
+I lay on my back, butt lifted up, arms above my head.
+I sstick my arms under something heavy that'll keep them down and then slowly lower my butt.
+Today was the first time I was able to put my fingers & butt on the ground by myself.

+18 Feb 2019 - 8 March 2019 - Military Service, didn't practice at all

+23 Mar 2019 - As I've seen a good bboy can get up to one hand position from anywhere.

+23 Mar 2019 - Press handstand: my body is too weak to perform such an act.
+I tried it with help.
+First off my wrists & arms couldn't carry me secondly I wasnt able to lift up my legs on my own, i felt like a total lump of meat

+24 Mar 2019 - Learned my wrists are fucked up and I need to work on stretching them to the other sides as well.
+(Thanks [Rambo](https://www.instagram.com/ramboparkour/))

 ### TODO